 COVID-19 and HIV: Access reliable information about COVID-19 and HIV, its impact on communities and rapid relief funding opportunities.
 Visit our COVID-19 page

 Directly supporting communities that are at the highest risk of HIV infection is the most effective approach.
 When communities have space, capacity, and resources to mobilise, great strides can be made.
 Communities themselves hold governments accountable, remove barriers to HIV prevention and treatment, fight injustice and inequalities, and ensure the most vulnerable groups are included in the HIV response.
 Invest in communities now!
-The communities covered in our work are children, LGBT, people living with HIV, people who use drugs, sex workers, women, and young people.
+The communities covered in our work are children, LGBT people, people living with HIV, people who use drugs, sex workers, women, and young people.

 Highlights from our work